whitegra/B-210.Assignment.-11/README.md

 Possible Improvements:
 1. Add an option for user to enter values into the card dictionaries or add option for user to access specific dictionaries and values using keys.
 2. Not sure if all the biology content is correct, had to look it up.
+3. I do not think the card dictionaries are indexed correctly, should start at value = 1 instead of value = 2.